rickfarmer/android-vm/README.md

 		$ adb shell
 			i.e. to log into the device (be sure to enable USB debugging on the device)

-_Note: Additionally you may want to change various settings in the Virtualization Provider to size memory and vCPUs to the Android VM_
+_Note: Additionally you may want to change various settings in the Virtualization Provider to size memory and vCPUs allocated to the Android VM_

 ### Vagrant Basics &amp; Workflow